vmavrikopoulou/NetworkSimulator/README.md

 ## Advanced Usage

 The simulator handles the sending and receiving of messages.
-If you want to add delays or failures or artifacts you can overload this method of the simulator:
+If you want to add delays or failures or artifacts you can overload this method of the simulator.
+See the /examples/advanced folder for an example of this.